Web Agency 2026-04-28

 Monitoring is paused for the whole window.
 If the deploy runs long, the duration_hours cap auto-resumes monitoring — no risk of leaving a site silently unmonitored if the END call is forgotten.

-4. Automated monthly reports
+5. Automated monthly reports and incident write-ups

 A pitch you can copy